Secureworks: History

+In October 2024, Sophos agreed to acquire SecureWorks for $859 million; the acquisition was completed in February 2025.

 Counter Threat Unit

 The Secureworks Counter Threat Unit (CTU) monitors, tracks, and analyzes threat vulnerabilities of its global client base.

 In May 2020, the Secureworks Counter Threat Unit (CTU) research team began publishing Threat Group profiles on the Secureworks website.
 Threat Groups are "intrusion sets" or "clusters of observed activity"; that exist in cyberspace; attempt to cause harm to organizations or businesses.

 The published Threat Group profiles include a summary of the groups, their objectives, other aliases by which the groups are known, and the malware they use.
 Both criminal and government-sponsored Threat Groups are included.